Visit our FacebookVisit our InstagramVisit our TwitterVisit our YouTube channel

 The characteristic black-gold livery makes its return in 2009, when Avelon Formula, directed by Giovanni Bellarosa, decides after acquiring the rights to create an innovative project: the Wolf GB08.
 The car, a Sport Prototype in the CN2 class, powered by a 2-litre Honda engine, is built with great ambition and aims to open a new era in the category.

-The track debut takes place on April 25th 2010 at Misano World Circuit, on the occasion of the opening round of the Italian Sport Prototype Championship.
-Ivan Bellarosa dominates the whole weekend, establishing the pole position in qualifying and winning the first of a long series of victories.
 During the season, the Wolf GB08 has no rivals and in October, Bellarosa graduates as Italian Champion, after starting from the front row and three times from pole position, taking two wins, seven second places and five fastest laps in the race.
-In the same month, also comes the first international success with the affirmation in the Eurosport Prototypes Series.

 After winning the Italian Sport Prototype Championship in 2010, the Wolf GB08 CN proved unbeatable in the 2011 and 2012 seasons of the FIA Speed Euroseries, but will also win the Asian Le Mans Series, the Belgian Belcar Championship and the Australian Prototype Series, managing to win and set records in every competition, which sees at the start CN class cars from Vdev to the most prestigious endurance competitions such as the 12 hours of Abu Dhabi and the 24 hours of Zolder, without forgetting the victory of Pikes Peak in 2019, while there is no lack of attention also from VIPs, such as the drummer of the band Travis, Neil Primerose, who personally orders a Wolf GB08.